A Brief History of the Development of Slot Machines

 Through the late 1960s and into the 70s Bally added random number generators, video screens, and the dollar slot machine.
 In 1976, Fortune Coin Co-developed the first true video slot machine.
 While the public was skeptical at first, they quickly became popular.

 In the 1980s slot machines began accepting paper money and computerized systems allowed games to be linked to each other.
 In 1994 the first game to feature a 'second screen' bonus play appeared, and the first online casino was launched.
+When playing online slots, you get the same bonus features as if you were playing them in a land-based casino.
+There are more bonus offers than just the welcome ones for new players.
+Regular players may receive daily bonuses from up to 100 free spins, with no deposit needed and win real money.

 The Modern Slot Games